 During their routine, Alex lifted Maia, but her black-sequin dress got hung up on his jacket.
 The pair was literally stuck together.
 They improvised to get unhooked, but their score suffered.
 Hopefully in PyeongChang, their stylist makes better decisions!

-In Sochi, the female Japanese speed skaters suffered a shocking wardrobe fail, rocking a whale-tail under their spandex suits.
-While the whole situation is regrettable and embarrassing, I can’t help but be genuinely impressed with these women.
+In Sochi, the female Japanese speed skaters had a slight issue with this.
+While the whole situation is regrettable and embarrassing, I can't help but be genuinely impressed with these women.
 To compete on the highest level of competitive sports in such attire is nothing but incredible.
-We’ll have to watch over the next few weeks to see if any new uniforms are a little too revealing.

 Before the age of viral internet memes, another gymnast, Svetlana Khorkina, was not too impressed with the results of the competition.
 In the 2004 Summer Olympics in Athens, the Russian gymnast was the favorite to take home the all-around gold, but fell one place short to Team USA's Carly Patterson.